pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

 ## Rotation between the IMU and the World

 The IMU data includes a description of how the IMU is rotated in relation to the world.
-Concretely, the IMU data contains quaternions that define a rotation transformation between the [the world coordinate system](http://docs.pupil-labs.com/neon/data-collection/data-streams/#movement-imu-data) and the IMU's local coordinate system at different points in time.
+Concretely, the IMU data contains quaternions that define a rotation transformation between [the world coordinate system](http://docs.pupil-labs.com/neon/data-collection/data-streams/#movement-imu-data) and the IMU's local coordinate system at different points in time.

 The `transform_imu_to_world` function below demonstrates how to use these quaternions to transform data from the IMU's local coordinate system to the world coordinate system.